ReneRautenbach/Lumen-RESTfulAPI/README.md

 ## Official Documentation

-Documentation for the API can be found here.
+Documentation for the API can be found <a href="https://github.com/ReneRautenbach/Lumen-RESTfulAPI/wiki">here</a>.

 ## Client Documentation